2025 Florida State University shooting: Accused

-His father later discovered that his son had been kidnapped when the then-10-year-old told him during a phone call, then quickly became worried and alerted authorities, saying that his son Ikner "has both developmental delays and special needs" which he feared would not be taken care of without access to his regular doctors.
-The affidavit from the Leon County Sheriff's Office said that Ikner was "on medication for several health and mental issues, to include a growth hormone disorder and ADHD."
-Despite Ikner's disappearance, an Amber alert was never issued by Florida authorities.
-Several months later, in October 2015, his biological mother filed a lawsuit alleging slander and libel against Ikner's father, stepmother, and two other relatives, and sought $80,000 in damages to use toward Ikner's college fund.
-On July 14, 2016, his biological mother pleaded guilty and was sentenced to 200 days in prison with credit for 170 days of time served, followed by two years of community control and two more years of probation.
+Ikner's father discovered the abduction when his son told him during a phone call.
+He alerted authorities, noting that Ikner "has both developmental delays and special needs" and would be without access to his regular doctors.
+A Leon County Sheriff's Office affidavit stated that Ikner was "on medication for several health and mental issues, to include a growth hormone disorder and ADHD."
+Despite Ikner's disappearance, Florida authorities did not issue an Amber Alert or activate the Emergency Alert System.
+In October 2015, his biological mother filed a lawsuit alleging slander and libel against Ikner's father, stepmother, and two other relatives, seeking $80,000 in damages to apply toward Ikner's college fund.

-Back in Tallahassee, Ikner was also a member of the sheriff's office's Youth Advisory Council from 2021 to 2022.
-During his later years, Ikner espoused white supremacist, far-right and homophobic views causing him to be kicked out of a political group at TSC.
-He also advocated for President Donald Trump's agenda and was fascinated with Austrian dictator Adolf Hitler and Nazism.
-He frequently argued with people over politics and joined hate groups.
-Ikner used a drawing of Hitler for an online gaming account and named another account Schutzstaffel.
+Back in Tallahassee, Ikner was a member of the Leon County Sheriff's Office Youth Advisory Council from 2021 to 2022.
+In later years, he espoused white supremacist, far-right, and homophobic views and was removed from a political group at TSC.
+He also expressed support for President Donald Trump's agenda.
+He held a fascination with Adolf Hitler and Nazism, frequently argued with others over politics, and participated in online hate groups.
+He used an image of Hitler for one gaming account and named another account after the Schutzstaffel.

-His step-mother Jessica Ikner, who was the Leon County middle school deputy, was one of two officers who were named "2011 Deputies of the Year" by the Leon County Sheriff's Office's Citizen's Academy banquet in May 2011.
+His stepmother, Jessica Ikner, was a Leon County middle school deputy and was named one of two "2011 Deputies of the Year" at the Leon County Sheriff's Office Citizen's Academy banquet in May 2011.